jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 20-06-2025` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.

-+ `TODO:` Tidy up CSS/Sass code.
++ `COMPLETED: 30-06-2025` Tidy up CSS/Sass code.

++ `TODO:` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.

 + `TODO:` MISS buttons do not not always fire correctly.
 Miss text triggers the action, but not the whole button.

 + `TODO:` Ask for confirmation before initiating a "re-rack" (new frame)

-+ `TODO:` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.

 + `TODO:` BUG: Player 2 Cursor pointer missing from red ball icon after the first successful colour pot attempt.